 A quirky “pod” style bathroom made the most of every inch of space and the boardwalk-style floor reminded me of being on a cruise ship.
 The room also had a pocket-sized guide with information about the hotel and local area.
 Without it, I would never have known there was a special ironing room on the fourth floor – handy for business travellers.
 It also informed us that we had to leave by midday, which I thought was very generous.
 Many hotels would class that as a late checkout and make you pay extra for it!

-If you’re not feeling particularly sociable, you’ll be glad to discover the extensive food menu in the room as well.
+If you’re not feeling particularly sociable, you’ll be glad of the extensive food menu in the room as well.
 It has everything from Chicago Town pizzas to Caprese salads and is available 24 hours a day.
 Simply text your order over via WhatsApp (very modern!) then collect your food from the bar.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 No, but Brighton is a very dog-friendly city and you are sure to meet plenty when out and about.

-WHERE’S GOOD FOR WALKIES?
 Brighton’s sandy beach is just half a mile from the hotel.
 Dogs are not allowed during the summer months but can still enjoy a walk along the promenade.
 Click here for more information about the local beaches and to find out which ones are dog-friendly all year round.
 The trendy North Laine area is just steps from the hotel and Preston Park – the city’s largest – is roughly a 20-minute walk away.

 The fuss from hotel staff, the free kibble, being within walking distance of the beach

-WHAT I LOVED: Having all the main attractions on the doorstep, the thoughtful touches left by the housekeeping team, the hotel’s modern design
+Having all the main attractions on the doorstep, the thoughtful touches left by the housekeeping team, the hotel’s modern design

-GET ON THE DOG AND BONE: Rooms at the Ibis Brighton City Centre start from £68 per night.
+Rooms at the Ibis Brighton City Centre start from £68 per night.
 Breakfast is available for an additional £8.95 per person.
 Join Accor Hotels’ Le Club and earn points – plus an additional 10% off – when you book direct.
 For more information about Ibis Brighton City Centre or to book a stay, call 01273 201000 or visit the Accor Hotels website.